 Make the Most of Minimalism

-When it comes to furnishings and niceties, an industrial interior requires your features to be unfussy, practical and fundamental.
-Clean lines, simple forms, and stark contrasts are a must; but this rather bare-boned approach does not mean you have to compromise on comfort.
+When it comes to furnishings, an industrial interior requires features to be practical and uncomplicated.
+Clean lines, simple forms and stark contrasts are a must, but this simplistic approach does not mean you have to compromise on comfort.

 Favour Metal Furniture

-Simple, metal furniture is a great way to bring an element of the industrial vibe into any interior space.
-In the quest for a truly authentic vintage style, you can look in second-hand shops for preloved goodies that could fit in fantastically in your home or business.
+Simple, metal furniture is a great way to bring the industrial vibe into any interior space.
+In the quest for a truly authentic vintage style, you can look in second-hand shops for pre-loved goodies that could fit fantastically in your home or business.

 Pendants from the Past

-Vintage industrial lighting is one of the best ways to incorporate the industrial theme in your home or business in a way that is as practical as it is decorative.
+A vintage interior design can pair wonderfully with industrial fixtures to create a space bursting with character.
+Vintage industrial lighting is one of the best ways to incorporate the industrial style in your home or business in a way that is as practical as it is decorative.

 It might be slightly more challenging to bring an element of exposed brickwork into existing homes or businesses, although not entirely out of the question.
-Those looking for a complete renovation may wish to speak to their builders or architects about the possibility of including exposed brickwork for a modern contemporary approach that takes its cue from the industrial period.
+Those looking for a complete renovation may wish to speak to their builders or architects about the possibility of including exposed brickwork for a modern contemporary approach that takes inspiration from the industrial period.
 Otherwise, incorporating brick-like patterns, colours and textures where possible will also do the trick.

 Sleek Edison Wall Light - Brass, £29, by Industville (Image supplied by Maddy Kimberley)

 For some people, the thought of combining rugged, industrial fixtures with the smooth, curved lines of a natural look seems counter-intuitive.
 It’s easy to forget that metal itself is a natural material, and you’ll be surprised by just how elegantly these elements can combine and contrast.